-

 I always get excited about new plants.
 Watching seedlings pop up to the surface is endlessly fascinating and getting new plants from a grower or nursery is better than unwrapping my Christmas presents!
 Someone at work said I must have … Continue reading

-Posted in Perennial Vegetables, roots and tubers, Suppliers
+Posted in Perennial Vegetables, roots and tubers, Suppliers, Telford Garden

 Tagged allium, dioscorea, jerusalem artichoke, Yacon